The Siberian Tiger – the silent master of distance

 A window into this other layer of perception.

-If you look at such a picture, you don't see a cat.
+If you look at such a picture, you won't see a cat.

-You see the perfection of evolution – the balance of power and stillness, distance and closeness, perception and action.
+You see the perfection of evolution – the balance of power and stillness, distance and proximity, perception and action.

 The tiger is not a symbol of danger.